alpha5000/coding-assignment/README.md

   + How to use the app

 #### Optional (bonus)
-- Deploy the app and have it publically accessible in case the instruction for running the app locally doesn't work
+Deploy the app and have it publically accessible in case the instruction for running the app locally doesn't work.
+[Heroku](https://www.heroku.com/) is a good way to start.

 ### Time limit
 There will be no deadlines.